 Chris Ogden is a Senior Lecturer / Associate Professor, researcher and author specialising in India, China and Asia’s rise to worldwide importance, and the study of great power politics.
-Based in the School of International Relations at the University of St Andrews, he works as a public intellectual who shares his longstanding expertise with a range of audiences, in order to improve their understanding of important dynamics in the contemporary world.
+Based in the School of International Relations at the University of St Andrews, he also works as a public commentator who shares his longstanding expertise with a range of audiences, in order to improve their understanding of important dynamics in the contemporary world.

 As a high calibre researcher, Chris has worked in a variety of challenging environments, displaying excellent interpersonal skills, initiative and decisiveness.
 To all his work he brings the strong verve and zeal that he has for teaching, in order to enable the clear presentation and explanation of topics and arguments, as well as to cultivate self-confidence and learning in his audience.

 Chris has previously taught at the University of Edinburgh, the University of Glasgow and Durham University, as well as the Chinese University of Hong Kong.
 He is recognised as a Fellow of the UK’s Higher Education Academy (HEA); and has been appointed as a Senior Research Fellow with the Foreign Policy Centre (FPC), in London, as an Honorary Fellow in the Centre for South Asian Studies (CSAS), and as a Visiting Scholar at the Chinese University of Hong Kong.
 In 2018, he founded the European Scholars of South Asian International Relations (ESSAIR) research network and annual conference.